JoshuaKGoldberg/create/packages/site/src/content/docs/engine/apis/creators.md

 ```

 :::tip
-Schema options aren't guaranteed to be inferrable in an existing repository.
+Base Options aren't guaranteed to be inferrable in an existing repository.
 Productions can also be run in a blank directory.
 :::